 PALM SPRINGS — The future of plastic straws and other plastic and polystyrene packages could be headed for extinction in this international tourist destination.

 The City Council is scheduled to discuss a potential ban at its June 19 meeting.

 If the City Council bans plastic straws, it would be the second city in the Coachella Valley to restrict their use.
-Cathedral City voted 4-1 in December 2018 The City Council voted 4-1 on Wednesday to implement a ban on single-use plastic straws.
+Cathedral City voted 4-1 in December 2018 to implement a ban on single-use plastic straws.
 Newly elected Councilmember Ernesto Gutierrez cast the dissenting vote.
 He encouraged the City Council to allow the state ban on plastic straws to go into effect first to see how it works.